benignogobbo/chele/README.md

 It consists of the Arduino firmware (chele-x.y.z-yyyymmdd), tested on (original) Arduino Mega 2560 and the Linux client C++ sample tested on a PC running Ubuntu 22.04.
 Communication between Linux Client and arduino is via TCP/IP socket connection

-## NOTE on Releases 0.3.1 or newer
+## NOTEs on Release 0.4.0 and newer
-Now the program stops ADC readout activities on any request from network.
+The program stops ADC readout activities on any request from network.
 If the request is "data" then it retuns the previous readout currents.
 As a complete currents evaluation takes about 4s, if the network requests frequency is faster than every 5s, the arduino will never be able to estimate currents.
+Now the software supports a 128x64 pixels OLED yellow monochrome display and a 320x240 pixels TFT color display.

 ## Build info
-The following additional libraries are needed to build the code (they all can be installed using Arduino IDE Library Manager).<br>
+The following additional libraries are needed to build the code (they all can be installed using Arduino IDE Library Manager).
+The numbers in round brackets are the release numbers used to build the software).<br>

 These are needed to drive the OLED monochrome display:<br>
-Adafruit GFX Library   1.11.9 or newer<br>
+Adafruit GFX Library   (1.11.9)<br>
-Adafruit SH110x        2.1.10 or newer<br><br>
+Adafruit SH110x        (2.1.10)<br><br>

 And these are needed to drive ILI9341 320x240 TFT display:<br>
-Adafruit ILI9341       1.6.0 or never <br>
+Adafruit ILI9341       (1.6.0)<br>
-U8g2_for_adafruit_GFX  1.8.0 or newer <br><br>
+U8g2_for_adafruit_GFX  (1.8.0)<br><br>

 This is needed to read the ADCs: <br>
-Adafruit ADS1X15        2.5.0 or newer<br><br>
+Adafruit ADS1X15        (2.5.0)<br><br>

 These libs are needed for networking: <br>
-Ethernet                2.0.2 or newer<br>
+Ethernet                (2.0.2)<br>
-NTPClient               3.2.1 or newer<br><br>
+NTPClient               (3.2.1)<br>
+Time                    (1.6.1)<br><br>

 ## Commands
 Arduino understands the following client requests: